Offal: Finland

 Finland also has its own version of black pudding, mustamakkara (black sausage).
 There is also liver sausage, usually eaten as a spread on bread, similar to the Danish leverpostej.
 Liver is also eaten in various other forms including fried slices and minced liver patties.
 Liver casserole, traditionally made with minced liver, rice, butter, onions, egg, syrup, and usually, raisins used to be mainly a Christmas dish, but is now available and eaten all year round.
 Many traditional and modern game recipes use offal.
 One of the most popular offal dishes is verilettu (or veriohukainen or verilätty) which translates to blood pancake, a pan-fried thin bread-like snack traditionally enjoyed with lingonberry jam.
 Verilettu is common in Sweden and Norway, going by the name Blodplättar.

 Western Europe

-In France, the city of Lyon is well known for its offal: andouillette, tablier de sapeur (breaded tripe), foie de veau, rognons à la crème, tripes...
+In France, the city of Lyon is well known for its offal: andouillette, tablier de sapeur (breaded tripe), foie de veau, rognons à la crème, and tripes, among others.

 In Marseille, lamb's trotters and a package of lamb tripe are a traditional food under the name "pieds et paquets".